Home Warranty Cost Guide 2026: Average Prices & What You'll Pay

 Can I find a cheap home warranty that still provides good coverage?

 Yes, affordable home warranties with quality coverage exist in 2026 by implementing smart shopping strategies.
-Compare multiple providers to find competitive rates, choose a higher service fee to lower premiums (saving $100-$200 annually), pay annually instead of monthly (saving 10-20%), skip add-ons you don't need, and select systems-only or appliances-only plans if comprehensive coverage isn't necessary.
-Budget providers typically charge $350-$500 annually for basic plans.
-Focus on coverage limits and claim approval rates rather than just price to ensure you're getting legitimate protection, not just cheap premiums with restrictive coverage.
+Compare providers like 2-10, AFC Home Warranty, and First American to find competitive rates, choose a higher service fee to lower premiums (saving $150 to $200 annually), pay annually instead of monthly (saving 10 to 20%), skip add-ons you don't need, and select systems-only or appliances-only plans if comprehensive coverage isn't necessary.
+Budget providers typically charge $350 to $500 annually for basic plans.
+Focus on coverage limits and claim approval rates rather than just price to ensure legitimate protection.

 Compare Home Warranty Options in Ohio